-At HKIS, our “American-style education grounded in the Christian faith” forms our understanding of spiritual, emotional, physical, social, and academic learning.
+At HKIS, our “American-style education grounded in the Christian faith” forms our understanding of spiritual, emotional, physical, social, and academic learning that is core to the Lutheran beliefs around lifelong learning.
 Understanding human nature and the need for relationship with their Creator and each other nurtures students to grow and live in a cohesive worldview.
 Each person develops through the experience of being an inquisitive learner.
 As they investigate and solve problems, children discover areas of particular interest and ability that can be applied in serving others.
 Collaboration unlocks children’s understanding that they are part of a diverse, creative community that reflects characteristics of God through core values, such as love, justice, compassion, forgiveness, humility, courage, hope, quality and gratitude.

-In order to foster these characteristics and coinciding with our school-wide Student Learning Results (SLR), there are efforts to increase students' exploration of Christianity and understanding other faiths.
+In order to foster these characteristics that are central to the Lutheran education philosophies, and coinciding with our school-wide Student Learning Results (SLR), there are efforts to increase students' exploration of Christianity and understanding other faiths.
 We teach students about Jesus, the content of the Christian faith, the ways of living that follow from it, and the Christian respect for spiritual lives of all.
 Throughout a student and a staff's time at HKIS, they are exposed to an environment where the Christian faith can be integrated into their daily lives and where Christian decision making and lifelong problem solving skills may be developed.
 Through religious education, chapels and devotions, we seek to enable students to grow in the understanding and appreciation of the spiritual development of their lives.

 HKIS respects the interests and diversity of the community it serves, and has seen it grow to serve a broad, global community.
 The LCMS' commitment to the importance of international schools, in relation to the worldwide mission of the church, has greatly helped other schools, including ours, to succeed.
 Church of All Nations (CAN), with its chapel and congregation on the Repulse Bay campus, serves the English-speaking community and welcomes all in Christian worship and fellowship.